open-traffic-generator/ixia-c/docs/licensing.md

 ## License administration

 1. Obtain an activation code from your Keysight Sales Representative or [Keysight Support](https://support.ixiacom.com/contact/support).
-2. On the license server VM, SSH to license cli using the SSH key:
+2. On the license server VM, SSH to license cli by using the SSH key:
     ```sh
     ssh -i id_rsa license_cli@<license_server_ip_address>
     ```
-3. Activate the license using activation code:
+3. Activate the license by using the activation code:
     ```sh
     activate-license XXXX-XXXX-XXXX-XXXX 1
     ```